-Affiliations: Max Planck Institute for Brain Research, Frankfurt am Main, Germany
+Affiliation: Max Planck Institute for Brain Research, Frankfurt am Main, DE

 Tatjana started her research career as a postdoctoral fellow at the Max Planck Institute for Dynamics and Self-Organization in Göttingen, Germany, followed by a position at the Center for Theoretical Neuroscience at Columbia University, USA.
 Since 2013, she is the leader of the group “Theory of Neural Dynamics” at the Max Planck Institute for Brain Research in Frankfurt, Germany.

 The aim of her research group is to combine mathematics, physics and computer science to provide a better understanding of how neurons encode incoming information, and how they organize their global dynamics to achieve this.
 Her work focuses on modelling spiking activity in neurons, which includes the development of tools to quantify and interpret spiking patterns in both individual neurons and whole neural networks.
 Recently, the group has widened their focus area to include the study of dendritic protein distribution along neurons and how this influences their functionality.
 As part of her research, Tatjana has established several collaborations with scientists from institutions all over the world, which resulted in many interdisciplinary projects.